Old car logos: American car companies that went out of business

 Logo Hummer

-The Hummer logo is an integral part of the brand’s identity: bold, block-like letters signify durability and strength.
-These qualities weren’t just marketing gimmicks; and they epitomized the engineering marvel that was Hummer automobiles.
-Known for their ability to traverse difficult terrain, from mountainous regions to muddy fields, Hummer vehicles were a true feat of design and engineering.
+The Hummer logo is integral to the brand’s identity: bold, block-like letters signify durability and strength.
+These qualities weren’t just marketing gimmicks; they epitomized the engineering marvel of Hummer automobiles.
+Hummer vehicles were a true feat of design and engineering, known for their ability to traverse difficult terrain, from mountainous regions to muddy fields.

-Various market factors did not contribute to the long-term sustainability of the brand.
+Various market factors did not contribute to the brand’s long-term sustainability.
 Rising fuel prices and environmental concerns significantly changed consumer preferences away from “gasoline trucks” like Hummer.
-As a result, sales of the brand declined, leading to attempts to find a new owner who could keep it alive.
+As a result, the brand’s sales declined, leading to attempts to find a new owner who could keep it alive.

-One such attempt was to negotiate a sale to a Chinese entity under the auspices of General Motors.
+One such attempt was to negotiate a sale to a Chinese entity under General Motors’ auspices.
 Despite lengthy negotiations and efforts, the deal was not finalized, leading to the brand’s closure and ceasing to exist.

 Mercury